Adelaide Airport

 Check-in

 For the majority of airlines at Adelaide Airport, passenger check-in is located on Level 2.
 It’s always advisable to arrive early for your flight, and Adelaide Airport recommends that you confirm your check-in time with your airline directly.
 Flight arrival and departure times as well as nominated gates will be clearly displayed on the information screens throughout the terminal.
-Adelaide Airport also offers lowered check-in desks for those in wheelchairs, and several check-in desks have a Counter Hearing System (CHS) installed.
+Adelaide Airport also offers lowered check-in desks for those in wheelchairs, and several check-in desks have a Counter Hearing System (CHS) installed for travellers with a hearing impairment.

 Baggage

-Baggage allowances vary not only by type of ticket but also by airline, so if you have any queries on what your baggage limits may be (quantity, size, type and weight), you’ll need to check with your airline or Flight Centre Travel Expert.
+Baggage allowances vary not only by type of ticket but also by airline, so if you have any queries on what your baggage limits may be (quantity, size, type and weight), check directly with your airline or ask you Travel Expert for assistance.

 If you need to store luggage at the airport, baggage storage lockers are located on the ground floor of the multi-level car park, near the car rental offices.